Opinion | The GOP is about to come after Biden on Ukraine

 Republicans specialize at turning Democratic successes overseas into disasters.
 It’s a slow-burn strategy designed to trigger an outrage culture that doesn’t stop at the water’s edge.
 GOP leaders don’t care about reality; their audience doesn’t care about the truth, and their political media apparatus always stays on message.

 Donald Trump bungled the 2020 negotiations ending the war in Afghanistan, freeing the Taliban at scale and setting a date certain for U.S. withdrawal.
-When Biden stuck with that commitment to exit, Republicans leveraged the inevitable chaos in Baghdad into a cataclysmic political fable; if only the weak Democrats had held on for another year, victory was ensured.
+When Biden stuck with that commitment to exit, Republicans leveraged the inevitable chaos in Kabul into a cataclysmic political fable; if only the weak Democrats had held on for another year, victory was ensured.

 Similarly, the terrorist attack on the Benghazi facilities in 2012 was another faux scandal-in-a-box because it gave Republicans — me included — a populist tale to be weaponized, embedded in the right’s mythos and deployed repeatedly.
 I distinctly recall being in a focus group that year and watching the pollster tease from participants how Benghazi could be used to offset the 2011 killing of Osama bin Laden under Barack Obama and transformed into a political millstone for Hillary Clinton.